Skip to main content

 ConnectionThe Jira connection to use.

-Webhook IDThe ID of the webhook to remove
+Webhook IDThe unique identifier of the webhook.

 Download Issue Attachments